khelgeo/L302A_Nat_Comm/README.md

-This repository contains three C-codes to create histograms.
+This repository contains three C-codes and associated files that allows a user to create histograms from the data collected during molecular dynamics simulations.

-dist_bin.c creates a histogram of the distance between two groups of atoms. water_bin.c creates a histogram of the number of waters in the groove of nhTMEM16 lipid_tail_bin.c creats a histogram of the lipid tail atom count in the groove of nhTMEM16
+dist_bin.c creates a histogram of the distance between two groups of atoms (in the example case shown here, the distance between residues 313 and 432 of nhTMEM16). water_bin.c creates a histogram of the number of waters in the groove of nhTMEM16 lipid_tail_bin.c creats a histogram of the lipid tail atom count in the groove of nhTMEM16